boutroslab/cld_docker/README.md

 Install docker to the point that docker run hello-world runs successfully and use cld as described below e.g:

-docker run -v ~/Desktop:/data boutroslab/cld_docker --help
+docker run -v ~/Desktop:/data boutroslab/cld_docker cld --help

 cld can be called either with “--version”, printing its version number and copyrights, “--help” printing a more elusive help documentation and with “--task”.

 EXAMPLE to execute from the path containing all needed files:

-cld --task=end_to_end --output-dir=. --parameter-file=./params.txt --gene-list=./gene_list.txt
+docker run -v ~/Desktop:/data boutroslab/cld_docker cld --task=end_to_end --output-dir=. --parameter-file=./params.txt --gene-list=./gene_list.txt

 cld can run 2 distinct tasks, database creation and library design.